 While sellers and buyers remain jointly and severally liable to creditors of the enterprise for a period of two years following a transaction, the creditors' consent to a transaction is not statutorily required.
 Similarly, while employees are transferred with the enterprise, their consent, or any special notification to them, is also not normally required.
-However, it should be noted that in asset transactions involving the transfer of a line of business, the transferred employees generally have the right to terminate their employment contracts due to their unwillingness to be transferred, in which case the employees are due any unpaid employment benefits to date and any severance payments earned for which they make a claim.
-Having said that, in the case of any merger or transfer of the company's shares, wholly or partially, the transferor or transferee is not authorised to terminate the employment contract solely because of the merger or transfer of the company; nor shall the transfer ordinarily entitle the employee to terminate the contract for just cause.
+However, in asset transactions involving the transfer of a line of business, the transferred employees generally have the right to terminate their employment contracts owing to their unwillingness to be transferred, in which case the employees are due any unpaid employment benefits to date and any severance payments earned for which they make a claim.
+Having said that, in the case of any merger or transfere is not authorised to terminate the employment contract solely because of the merger or transfer of the company; nor shall the transfer ordinarily entitle the employee to terminate the contract for just cause.